 What I’ve learned on the steady scroll upward to Soda Swamp, is that Candy Crush can become an unhealthy addiction.
 While playing, I’ve had moments of great joy and great pain.
 It seemed that the more frustrated I became, the more determined I was to beat it.
 Ultimately, though, I learned that Candy Crush is not really a “game” at all in the traditional sense.
 You see, Candy Crush isn't designed to be beat.
 It's designed to beat you.
 How I (finally) realized this:

 1. On the Iphone, the time doesn’t show on the top of the screen as you play.
-It seems the makers of the game don’t want you to
+It seems the makers of the game don’t want you to realize how long you’ve been playing.

 2. The levels are made so that you almost HAVE to spend money (Glory to God, I beat it without ever spending a dollar – I made up my mind early not to get sucked into that).
-CC is the
+CC is the top grossing iOS game in the world! (read the linked article to find out the gory details) They make an OUTRAGEOUS amount of money each day from people who just HAVE to get to the next level.

 3. One week, level 425 was the end and two weeks later, they added 15 more levels!
 Then when after a couple more weeks, they added 15 MORE levels!!!
 Seriously?!?!
 How can I win if the finish line keeps moving further back?
 At this point I saw that the game had never intended for me to win.
 It only wanted me to keep coming back for more.